markdom/specification/1.0/markdom.md

 This should usually be implemented as a data structure that is eligible to be processed in a `foreach`-loop.

-As a method parameter, this may also be implemented as a variable argument list.
+As a method parameter, this may also be implemented as a variable length argument list.

 ##### Sequences {#api-common-sequence}